harishdurga/laravel-quiz/README.md

 ]
 ```

-But your method has needs to have the following signature
+But your method needs to have the following signature

 ```php
 /**